 Sweet goji berries may be your new favorite food if you have a particular sweet tooth.
 Goji berries can help:

 - improve and recover cells that help produce insulin

 Goji berries have a long history tied to sexual fertility.
-One study in rats showed that goji berries significantly:
+One

 - increased sperm quantity and movement

 Research suggests that goji berries may be an alternative to prescriptions for erectile dysfunction, like Viagra.

 Some brands may market goji berries as a superfood.
 One study compared the results of participants who consumed goji berry juice daily for 14 days to those who didn’t.
 People who drank goji berry juice reported an increase in: